emilyrosenberg/emily-rosenberg/README.md

 The website has 3 pages, all accessible from the navigation bar.
 Home is an intro page, About has a few facts about me and my experience and a link to my CV, and Contact has a form to send a message.
 In addition, submitting the Contact form leads the user to a Success page to let them know their message has been sent, and there is also a 404 error page.

 ### Wireframes
+I used Balsamiq to create a wireframe.
 This is the design of the landing page, which was used as a basis for the other pages: <br>
 ![Wireframe of landing page](assets/images/readme-images/wireframe.png)

 ### Navigation bar